kirkmingyeoh/DFE2_PythonScripts_inp/Instructions.md

 # Instructions

 This document details the general instructions to run the Python scripts in this repository to generate Direct FE2 input files for Abaqus.
 These are general instructions which are applicable across all scripts.
-Specific instructions unique to certain scripts should be detailed within the respective scripts.
+Specific instructions unique to particular scripts should be detailed within the respective scripts.

 -----
 User-provided Abaqus input files